the-turrets-dao/DAO-Governance-POC/README.md

 #### 2.d. create a payment of voting tokens from the source account to the proposal account (bond)
 - *amount*: as specified in CREATE_PROPOSAL_BOND
 #### 2.e. create small a payment of XLM from the nonce account to the proposal account
-- this is to make sure that the xdr can only be send to the stellar network if signed by min 3 turret signers.
+- this is to make sure that the xdr can only be send to the stellar network if signed by min.
+3 turret signers.

 ## Voting